mathieuboudreau/qmt-optimization/README.md

 Installing qMTLab Tab<sub>1</sub>s is easy!
 All you need is a supported version of MATLAB installed, no additional software is required.

+After installation, we strongly recommend that you run all tests in this repository (see Test section below) to ensure correct installation and code compatibility with your operating system and Matlab version.

 ### Command-Line Instructions

 If you have git available on a command-line interface (e.g. Terminal on Mac OSX, Git Shell on Windows), the installation can be completed using a few quick commands.